JulianeGampe/travel-blog/TESTING.md

 ### Testing User Stories

-The website funcionalty with all user stories have been tested manually while logged in as testusers, site owner/admin and while not logged in.
+The website functionality with all user stories has been tested manually while logged in as testusers, site owner/admin and while not logged in.
 Additional tests from the user perspective have been made by a friend who created a user account for themselves.

 1. As a user I can see the homepage so that I know at first glance what the website is about.
     ![Instructions](documentation/screenshots/homepage.png)